svn2github/dotnetzip/Readme.txt

     classes in this namespace do not provide control for things like passwords, comments, AES encryption, ZIP64, Unicode, and so on.

-  - You can also create and read zip files with the J# runtime, but this also has ita drawbacks.
+  - You can also create and read zip files with the J# runtime.
+This also has ita drawbacks.
 First, J# is going out of support, or may be out of support now.
 Second, the J# runtime is huge, and you have to swallow the whole thing, even if all you want is zip file